-Note that Tillamook Bay is fed by five major rivers, and all of them have chinook runs.
-However, the Trask and Wilson rivers contribute by far the most fall chinook salmon to this fishery.
-As a rule of thumb, the Trask fish run earlier than the chinook salmon in the Wilson River, where salmon fishing can hold up clear into winter steelhead season.
+Note that Tillamook Bay is fed by five major rivers, and all of them have Chinook runs.
+However, the Trask River and Wilson River contribute by far the most fall Chinook salmon to this fishery.
+As a rule of thumb, the Trask fish run earlier than the Chinook salmon in the Wilson River, where salmon fishing can hold up clear into winter steelhead season.
 (The Kilchis River entering the bay close to the Wilson also has a later run of chinook.)
 If you’re fishing the bay into November, you might not want to fish any farther south than the Wilson tidewater area.

-Trolling with bait such as herring or with lures including spinners are popular approaches.
+Trolling with bait such as herring (cut-plug or whole) or with lures including spinners and wobbling plugs such as Kwikfish and Flatfish are popular approaches.
 In the tight quarters of the river tidewater areas, bobber fishing with bait is common.

 For the lower and middle bay, there are excellent facilities to launch your boat (or rent one) at the Garibaldi Marina right in Garibaldi.
 For fishing the Oyster House Hole and other spots in the upper bay, consider the launch at Memaloose Point on Bayocean Road west of the city of Tillamook.
 You can also launch into the upper tidewater areas of the major rivers.